EDDiscovery/EDDiscoveryData/Plugins/DemoPlugin/Readme.txt

 Demonstration Python Plugin

-Must have:
+This Folder contains:

 Config
 ------

 config.json - contains configuration for how to launch the plugin.
-    The "Python" section is used to tell it that the panel is python and the launch parameters, and what modules should be installed if checkmodules.py fails
+    The "Python" section is used to tell it that the panel is python and the launch parameters, and what modules should be installed if checkmodules.py fails.

+    The "Panel" section is used to configure the EDD form.
+        SupportTransparency : True/False (Default if not Present) : TBD
+        DefaultTransparent : True/False (Default if not Present) : TBD
+        Hidden : True/False (Default if not Present) : If set true, hide the EDD pop out window when python connects.
+You must have PopOutOnly set below in PlugInPanel (see below)
+                   This allows a headless EDD panel to run a python plugin in GUI/Text mode, instead of using the EDD panel as the UI.

 Graphics Files
 --------------